jthlab/demesinfer/docs/notation.rst

 **Example:**

-In the same model we defined earlier, the starting time of the three descendant populations should be equal to the ending time of the ancestral population.
+In the same model we defined earlier, the starting time of the two descendant populations should be equal to the ending time of the ancestral population.
 Additionally, the starting migration times must also be equal.

 Below is how this constraint is represented in the ``frozenset`` format: